Skip to content

 Skip Link

-Our solution is CSS only and should work for all kinds of application setups.
+Our solution is CSS-only and should work for all kinds of application setups.
 Demo example below:

 <a class="dnb-skip-link" href="#content-id">Skip to content</a>